JohnTelford/mkdocs/docs/preview.md

 When team members and stakeholders agree the changes are ready to be added to the Production Website, the team member makes a Central Website Repository update request

-The repository guardian and other team members evaluating Central Website Repository update requests, may deploy them to a [Preview](preview.md) for stake holders to preview and give feedback.
+The repository guardian and other team members evaluating Central Website Repository update requests, may deploy them to a [Preview](preview.md) for stakeholders holders to preview and give feedback.

 ## Repository Guardian Preview